Further Remote Learning

 Here are a few extra things which might be useful for the children if you are struggling with ideas to keep busy.
 There are lots of resources available so we will keep updating this page.

-- With access to libraries, classrooms and bookshops limited for many, we've been busy finding some of the best online storytimes for children to access freely at home.
+- Online storytimes for children to access freely at home.
 Listen to famous authors reading extracts from their own books.

-- The Tate Modern has Tate Kids with lots of wonderful things to make, quizzes to take part in and Artists to study, as well as a place to create your own masterpiece under Tate Paint.
+- The Tate Galleries website has Tate Kids which has lots of wonderful things to make, quizzes to take part in and Artists to study, as well as a place to create your own masterpiece under Tate Paint.

 Design & Technology

-- Design and build a bridge which can hold an item of food, you can choose what food you would like to experiment with first.
-If your bridge is strong enough to hold it then you might be able to choose a heavier item of food like a tin of something.
+- Design and build a bridge which can hold an item, you can choose what you would like to experiment with first.
+If your bridge is strong enough to hold it then you might be able to choose a heavier item.
 What material would be suitable to build your bridge out of?
 How are you going to make it stronger?
 Can you balance more things on your bridge?
 Are there any materials which are not suitable to build a bridge out of and why?

 - Can you design and build a natural boat?
-What materials are you going to use?
 You might have to change your design depending on the resources you can find - use your problem solving skills you have learnt to help you.
 Does your boat float?
 Do you need to change anything?
 Are there any better materials you could use?

-- There are lots of Science and Outdoor learning resources you may wish to take part in when you are out on a walk.
+- Forestry England has lots of science and outdoor learning resources you may wish to look at if you are heading out for a walk.

-- The beautiful surroundings, smells and sounds of a Forest help us to relax and unwind, and feel calm.
-The MuddyPuddles blog has 10 reasons why a walk in the woods benefits children.
-When you get a chance to take a walk in the Forest, use this Spotter Sheet to tick off everything that you see people doing in the Forest.
+- The beautiful surroundings, smells and sounds of a forest help us to relax and unwind, and feel calm.
+MuddyPuddles has 10 reasons why a walk in the woods benefits children and when you go, why not use this spotter sheet to tick off the activites you see other people doing.

-- If you're interested in exploring the natural world, there are many ways to take part.
-The National History Museum has a 'take part' programme.
+- If you're interested in exploring the natural world, The National History Museum has a number of 'take part' programme you can join.

 - From deep space to ocean depths, discover the stories of our world with The National Maritime Museum.